catgpt-glitch/ZeroISS/README.md

 # ZeroISS

-A tiny automatic ISS receiver for Raspberry Pi Zero🚀
+A tiny automatic ISS receiver for Raspberry Pi Zero + RTL-SDR.🚀

 Turn your Raspberry Pi Zero + RTL-SDR into an automatic ISS receiver.